telereso/telereso/flutter_telereso/README.md

     Telereso.instance
-        .disableLog() // disable general and main logs .enableDrawableLog() // allow drawable logs so you can debug your keys and fetched values .enalbeStringsLog() // allow strings logs so you can debug your locals , keys and fetched values .setRemoteConfigSettings(RemoteConfigSettings()) // if you have custom Remote Config settings pass them here .setRemoteExpiration(const Duration(seconds: 1)) // provide your custom ducation , by defualt expiration will 12 hours, if reale time changes was enabled it will be 1 sec
+        .disableLog() // disable general and main logs .enableDrawableLog() // allow drawable logs so you can debug your keys and fetched values .enableStringsLog() // allow strings logs so you can debug your locals , keys and fetched values .setRemoteConfigSettings(RemoteConfigSettings()) // if you have custom Remote Config settings pass them here .setRemoteExpiration(const Duration(seconds: 1)) // provide your custom ducation , by defualt expiration will 12 hours, if reale time changes was enabled it will be 1 sec
-        .enalbeRealTimeChanges() // enable real time changes while developing .init();
+        .enableRealTimeChanges() // enable real time changes while developing .init();
     return MaterialApp();
   }